saiky-devops/devops/DevOps-Interview-Questions/README.md

 * Ssl termination at load balancer or web server level : Depends upon requirement if web servers and LB lies in same DC, I would prefer at LB level.
 * What is An ephemeral storage: storage that is temporary (or) non-persistent
 * what is CDN, how does it work ?
+* Public IP vs Elastic IP : https://www.quora.com/Whats-the-difference-between-a-public-IP-and-an-elastic-IP-in-AWS-EC2
+* AWS CFT vs Terraform: https://cloudonaut.io/cloudformation-vs-terraform/
+*  How to prevent DDOS (Denial of service):
+*  How do you monitor if an EC2 is going down
+*  How do you recover login to ec2 instance to which you lost the key (once key is lost, it is lost)
+*  How do you monitor VPC
+*  How many EC2 instances you can create in VPC/Subnet:
+*  Difference between snapshot and AMI : https://cloudranger.com/ami-or-ebs-snapshots/
+*  Differences between 3 AWS load balancers: https://medium.com/awesome-cloud/aws-difference-between-application-load-balancer-and-network-load-balancer-cb8b6cd296a4
+*  Alternatives of AWS Cloudfront ?

 # Security: